BOSS-BigOpenSourceSibling/BigSibling/gnome_challenge/phase3/roles.md

 - Alignment meetings with organization
 - Office hours

-## Community mentor
+## Community ambassador

-This mentor does not participate during the whole program.
+At the end of the program, little siblings are expected to be able to engage and contribute to other FOSS communities.
-In the last month of the project, they will be invited to talk about their own communities and explain how people can join them.
+To do that, people from other FOSS communities will be invited to talk about their communities and projects.
+They will make a workshop to present their communities, how to communicate, where to seek for help, and help them make their first contributions.

 **Weekly dedication (hours):** 2 hours for 1 week